A short story about a boy who learns how to earn money.

 Julio’s mother’s birthday was fast approaching and the boy had no gift to give her.
-In the previous years, he had been too small give a present to his mother.
+In the previous years, he had been too small to give a present to his mother.
 But he was already a big boy this year, so he wanted to give his mother a very nice present like the ones other people usually gave her.
 The problem was that Julio did not know how to get a present.
 When his father gave gifts to him or his mother, they appeared as if by magic!
 He did not know where they were bought or made.

-“Dad” the child asked one day, “where do the presents come from?”
+“Dad,” the child asked one day, “Where do the presents come from?”

 “Ah, that’s simple,” replied his dad.
 “People sell them in stores”

 “Sell?
 What does sell mean?”
 The child asked.
 He did not understand what his father was referring to.

 “It means you pay at the store to take it with you.”

 “And what does pay mean?”
 His dad realized that he had to explain things to Julio in a different way.
 “Well son, I’ll explain this to you better.
 You know I work in an office, right?
 Well, I go to the office to work because that is my job.
 A job is when you do something for someone and you get a reward for it.
 When you do homework so well that the teacher rewards you with stickers of stars.
 Well, in this case, instead of rewarding me with stickers, they give me money.
 Do you understand this?”

 “Yes dad, I think so.” said the boy, who listened very carefully to what his father said.

 “Well, money is something you can and cannot see.
 The money you can see consists of bills, coins and all these things.
 The money you cannot see is in credit cards or transfers.
 You know what transfers are, sometimes I use my tablet to make transfers.”

 “Yes dad, I remember”